MattVu123/ait582_rutting2/README.md

    ![Screenshot](artifacts/screenshot_6.png)

-4. Create a new schema:
+4. Create a new schem by clicking the + button:

    ![Screenshot](artifacts/screenshot_7.png)